TeamTopologies/Team-Shape-Templates/diagrams.net/readme.md

 # draw.io / diagrams.net

-See [TeamTopologies.xml](diagrams.net/TeamTopologies.xml) in the _diagrams.net_ folder.
-This creates a Library with several shapes.
-The shapes are named - hover over a shape to see the description:
+The [TeamTopologies.xml](TeamTopologies.xml) is used to create a Library with several shapes.
+The shapes are named - hover over a shape to see the description.

 #### Usage